wikimedia/operations-software-netbox/docs/configuration/security.md

 Default: `False`

-If true, all non-HTTPS requests will be automatically redirected to use HTTPS.
+If `True`, all non-HTTPS requests will be automatically redirected to use HTTPS.

 !!! warning
     Ensure that your frontend HTTP daemon has been configured to forward the HTTP scheme correctly before enabling this option.
 An incorrectly configured frontend may result in a looping redirect.